syncfusion-content/maui-docs/MAUI/Cartesian-Charts/PlotBand.md

 ---

 # Plot band in .NET MAUI Chart

-A plot band, also known as a stripline, allows for shading specific regions or ranges in the plot area background at regular or custom intervals.
-It also provides options to customize the size of these bands.
-Text can be added to plot band and indicate the significance of each particular region.
+Plot bands are also known as strip lines, which are used to shade the different ranges in plot area with different colors to improve the readability of the chart.
+You can also add a text to indicate what that particular region indicates.
+You can enable the plot bands to be drawn repeatedly at regular intervals.
+This will be useful when you need to mark an event that occurs recursively along the timeline of the chart.

-Plot bands are classified into NumericalPlotBand and DateTimePlotBand.
-Based on the axis, plot bands are drawn using these classifications.
-The following properties are used to configure the plot band:
+Since plot bands are drawn based on the axis, you have to add plot bands using the [PlotBands]() property of the respective axis.
+You can also add multiple plot bands to an axis.

-Start
-Size
-SizeType
-End
-RepeatUntil
-RepeatEveryType
+The following properties are used to configure the plot bands:

+* [`Start`]() - change the start position of the plot bands.
+* [`End`]() - change the end position of the plot bands.
+* [`Size`]() - changes how long plot band should be expanded.
+This is applicable only when end is not specified.
+* [`SizeType`]() - changes the date-time unit of the value specified in the size property.
+The values can be year, month, day, hour, minute, second, and millisecond.
+* [`Text`]()- changes the text of the plot band.
+* [`Fill`]() - changes the fill of the plot band.
+* [`Stroke`]() - changes the stroke color of the plot band
+* [`StStrokeWidthart`]() - changes the stroke width of the plot band
+* [`IsVisible`]() - hanges the visibility of the plot band in chart axis.
+* [`IsRepeatable`]()- specifies the plot band need to be repeated in specified interval.
+* [`RepeatEvery`]() - changes the frequency of the plot band being repeated.
+* [`RepeatUntil`]() - Specifies the end value at which the strip line stops repeating.

-## Numerical PlotBand
+## Add PlotBand for numerical axis

-[NumericalPlotBands]() are used to draw plot bands for [NumericalAxis]() and [CategoryAxis]().
-To add a plot band, create an instance of [NumericalPlotBandCollection]() and specify numerical values for the [Start]() parameter.
-This parameter determines the beginning of the plot band, along with the specified [Size]().
+Plot band can be added to the numerical axis by specifying index values to the [Start]() and [Size]() properties.

 {% tabs %}